 The completed thesis must be approved by the professor under whose direction the work was done.
 Use the sample certification of approval form (PDF or MS Word format) as a guide.
 The certificate of approval must be signed by the thesis advisor and placed in the thesis following the title page.
 NOTE: This is not the same form as the Honors in Major Study Application for the department/committee chair before due in the Registrar’s Office before the October break.

 Depending on departmental requirements, most theses must have a table of contents immediately following the certificate of approval.
 It must list all the principal topics or subdivisions of the thesis and their initial page numbers.

 An abstract in your thesis helps users identify, retrieve, and use the thesis.
 See the appropriate style guide for your discipline for instructions on writing an abstract.
-While the Library does not require your thesis to contain an abstract within it, we do require an abstract submitted to us (see Abstract Form in Downloads).
-If you choose to include an abstract within the contents of your thesis, you may copy and paste this into the Library's Abstract Form.
+While the Library does not require your thesis to contain an abstract within it, we do require an abstract submitted to us as part of the digital submission form.
+If you choose to include an abstract within the contents of your thesis, you may copy and paste this into the digital submission form.
 A simple paragraph will do.
 The abstract helps us determine how to link to your thesis in our online catalog.